Skillet chicken and rice goes bold with a whole head of garlic

 Microwave: Place the cloves on a plate and microwave on HIGH for about 15 seconds.
 Remove and allow to cool for a few minutes.
 The skins should then easily release.
 If not, give them another blast, of 5 seconds this time.

-Hot water: For this method, you cut the end of each clove where it is attached to the root.
+Hot water: For this method, you cut the end of each clove where it was attached to the root.
 Put a kettle on to boil water.
 In a large bowl, add the cloves and cover with boiling water and let sit for five minutes, or until skins begin to loosen.
 Drain, cool and then peel.

 (Another method we experimented with in The Post’s Food Lab: Detach the cloves from the head.
 Transfer them to the bowl of your stand mixer with the paddle attachment, attach the bowl guard to keep any cloves from flying out and beat on medium until the cloves have released their skins.
 This works, but the cloves get beat up and then there are the bowl, paddle and guard to clean.
 Too much work.)